- Canary Islands

 But even if you choose another place to stay in Fuerteventura during your holiday, Costa Calma is well worth a visit and the area around it as well.

-Playa Sotavento is probably one of Fuerteventura's best beaches and you can see it on many postcards and and images depicting the island.
-With the high tide it forms a massive lagoon that represents the main attraction of this place.
-It's a kitesurfer's dream as well as a photographer's dream, because the entire landscape is fascinating, the water has a turquoise color and it's truly a unique sight.
-If you want to see Sotavento beach at it's best, keep in mind that you should try to visit during high tide.
+Playa Sotavento is probably one of Fuerteventura's best beaches and you can see it on many postcards and images depicting the island.
+With the high tide, it forms a massive lagoon that represents the main attraction of this place.
+It's a kitesurfer's dream as well as a photographer's dream because the entire landscape is fascinating, the water has a turquoise color and it's truly a unique sight.
+If you want to see Sotavento Beach at its best, keep in mind that you should try to visit during high tide.

-This market is on Wednesdays and Sunday and it's worth going only if you are in the area.
+This market is on Wednesdays and Sundays and it's worth going only if you are in the area.
 You will find the usual fake bags and watches, souvenirs and other objects that repeat themselves from stall to stall.
-Do bargain if you want to buy something and be careful with your belongings.
+Don't forget to bargain if you want to buy something and be careful with your belongings.

 As we said, the south of the island is the perfect place for water sports, which is why The Windsurfing championship takes place here on Playa Barca every July.
 Costa Calma is a great place to stay in the area if you want to be here during the competition.

-If you're on a family holiday, we have an entire list of things to do with the kids, but Oasis Park is probably the best and they will enjoy this day to the max.
-It's a beautiful well maintained park and it's a great day out for adults as well.
+If you're on a family holiday, we have an entire list of things to do with the kids, but Oasis Park is probably the best place to visit and it is situated very close to Costa Calma.
+The kids will enjoy this day to the max, as the park is beautiful and well maintained, a really great day out for both adults and kids of all ages.

 Oasis Park offers a free shuttle so it's easy to get there even if you don't have a rental car.